 - How does agritourism benefit the consumer?

 Agritourism helps consumers and their families see just how their food is produced, which is of key importance in making sound purchasing decisions.
-Furthermore, agritourism can offer an enjoyable family vacation in an outdoors setting.
+Furthermore, agritourism can offer an enjoyable family vacation in an outdoor setting.

 - You Can Farm